Group of people on a guided outdoor tour in a garden or farm, with lush green plants and trees in the background.

 Who Confers the Seal?

-Local education providers (LEPs), which could include a school district, board of cooperative services (BOCES), a charter school, or the Colorado School for the Deaf and the Blind, are responsible for conferring the Seal.
+Typically, local education providers (LEPs), which could include a school district, board of cooperative services (BOCES), or a charter school, can voluntarily choose to confer the Seal.
+This gives them the ultimate flexibility and control over design and implementation.

 The LEP may collaborate with local businesses, nonprofit organizations, industry leaders, and institutions of higher education to support students' experiential learning.